A heuristic derivation of radiative power loss and radiation reaction from the kinetic power of electric inertial mass of a charge: Introduction

-Without going any further into the controversy between the two radiation loss formulas, here we show that the radiation reaction formula can be derived in an alternative way, from the mechanical motion of the charge if one takes the electrical mass of the charge as its inertial mass.
+Without going any further into the controversy between the two radiation loss formulas, here we show that the radiation reaction formula can be derived in an alternate, though heuristic, method, from the mechanical motion of the charge if one takes the electrical mass of the charge as its inertial mass.
 For this we shall make use of the kinetic power, i.e., a temporal rate of change of the kinetic energy, of the charge to derive a formula for radiative losses of the charge.